Where to Have a Picnic—From Philly to the ‘Burbs

 Wissahickon Valley Park // With extensive biking and hiking trails encircled by trees, Wissahickon Valley Park can make you feel like you’re way out in the woods while you’re still in Philadelphia.
 Animal enthusiasts — especially kids! — will adore the animals (think: deer, raccoons, groundhogs and red foxes) who frequent the park.
 Valley Green Road, Philadelphia.

 All of this park hopping will require a vehicle to take you there.
-Bring your friends or the whole family with the Honda CR-V. And when you’re all picnicked out (yes, it’s possible), click here to enter to win a sweet adventure prize package and keep exploring your city with Delaware Valley Honda Dealers.This post is a sponsored collaboration between Honda and Philadelphia magazine's advertising department.
+Bring your friends or the whole family with the Honda CR-V. And when you’re all picnicked out (yes, it’s possible), click here to enter to win a sweet adventure prize package and keep exploring your city with Delaware Valley Honda Dealers.This is a paid partnership between Honda and Philadelphia Magazine's City/Studio